 A Center of Religion and Ritual

 Thebes wasn’t just a political capital—it was Egypt’s spiritual heart.
 Its temples weren’t only places of worship, but power centers where rituals ensured cosmic order.
-Processions between Karnak and Luxor Temples symbolized the bond between gods and kings, and festivals like Opet drew thousands for days of feasting, music, and celebration.
+Processions between Karnak and Luxor Temple symbolized the bond between gods and kings, and festivals like Opet drew thousands for days of feasting, music, and celebration.

 East Bank Attractions: Temples of Majesty